m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/quickstart/create-domain.md

      $ kubectl apply -f https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/{{< latestMinorVersion >}}/kubernetes/samples/quick-start/domain-resource.yaml
      ```

-   - **NOTE:** If you want to view or need to modify it, you can download the [sample domain resource](https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/{{< latestMinorVersion >}}/kubernetes/samples/quick-start/domain-resource.yaml) to a file called `/tmp/quickstart/domain-resource.yaml` or similar.
+   - **NOTE**: If you want to view or need to modify it, you can download the [sample domain resource](https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/{{< latestMinorVersion >}}/kubernetes/samples/quick-start/domain-resource.yaml) to a file called `/tmp/quickstart/domain-resource.yaml` or similar.
 Then apply the file using `kubectl apply -f /tmp/quickstart/domain-resource.yaml`.

    The domain resource references the cluster resource, a WebLogic Server installation image, the secrets you defined, and a sample "auxiliary image", which contains traditional WebLogic configuration and a WebLogic application.